 Science objects to the details.
 That such and such a line on the palm means this, that Venus in Aries means that, that x configuration of coin tosses means some such other thing… all this is quite rightly absurd to science.
 But, again, it is besides the point.
 People who are interested in occult practices are not concerned with such factual details.
 They are endeavouring to focus on the part in order to reveal, or gain some insight into the non-factual character or quality of, the whole — that which thought, scientific or otherwise, can never penetrate.
 The mechanism by which one’s ascendant or moon makes you into the kind of person you are is irrelevant.
 The point is to attend to the moment you were born, and to read it, to feel it out.

 It is this — the general non-causal approach to reality — that rational, humanist critics of occult practices refuse to see.
-This isn’t to say that reading tea-leaves or crow’s entrails works, certainly not like a theodolite works, or that someone with a Gemini ascendant must have humane features and a quick mind;5 and I’m certainly not saying that the Catholic mass or the absurdities of Tibetan Buddhist ritual make sense.
-Many times they not only do not make sense, or are flat out wrong, but are psychological prisons of the first order and the means by which frauds and hucksters gain control over ordinary people; not to mention insane distractions from meaningfully engaging with reality.
+This isn’t to say that reading tea-leaves or crow’s entrails works, certainly not like a theodolite works, or that someone with a Gemini ascendant must have humane features and a quick mind;4 and I’m certainly not saying that the Catholic mass or the absurdities of Tibetan Buddhist ritual make sense.
+Many times they not only do not make sense, or are flat out wrong, but are psychological prisons of the first order, irrelevant self-oriented means to defer engagement with the simplicity of merely existing and the means by which frauds and hucksters gain control over ordinary people.
 Obsessive interest in reincarnation, ascended masters, spirit animals, chakras, enneagrams and alchemy is a sure sign that someone is avoiding a reality that is both accessible and impenetrable to the scientific mind.
 What I am saying is that superstitions are very often believed in order to, first of all, express, and enjoy, a commitment to a qualitative reality which does not, ultimately, make rational cause-and-effect sense — which expresses qualitative realities that literal language cannot express.
 Taking myths literally, and either worshipping them as the literal truth or dismissing them as literal nonsense, is a sure sign of a basic lack of intelligence.
-Secondly people are superstitious because their superstitions contain, amidst their flagrant absurdities, folk wisdom which is useful.
+Secondly, people are superstitious because their superstitions contain, amidst their flagrant absurdities, folk wisdom which is useful.

 ‘Oh but people interested in astrology do not adapt their ideas,’ you might say.
 And there, you might be right.
 But neither do people interested in scientism.
 The former refuse to see that the earth goes round the sun; the latter that the sun goes round the earth.